clarkfitzg/phd_research/futures/futures.md

 ```

-Evaluation of expressions happen locally, as in a function, so it can't
+Evaluation of expressions happen in a local environment that's fixed when
-modify global state.
+the future is created, as in a function, so it can't modify global state.

 ```